bourdakos1/visual-recognition-with-coreml/README.md

     ```

 ## Running the app
-The app uses the Visual Recognition service and Core ML model on your device to classify the image.
-Then the app sends the classification to Watson Discovery service and displays more information about the cable.

-When you run the app, the SDK makes sure that the version of the Visual Recognition model on your device is in sync with the latest version on IBM Cloud.
-If the local version is older, the SDK downloads the model to your device.
-With a local model, you can classify images offline.
-You need to be connected to the internet to communicate with the Discovery service.

 1. In Xcode, select the `Core ML Vision` scheme.
-1. Run the app in the simulator or on a device.
+1. You can run the app in the simulator or on your device.
-1. Classify an image by clicking the camera icon and selecting a photo from your photo library or by taking a picture of a USB or HDMI connector.
-To add your own images in the simulator, drag the image from Finder to the simulator window.
-1. Pull new versions of the visual recognition model with the refresh button in the upper right.

-    If you're online, the application queries the Discovery service and displays information about the classification results in the bottom panel.

-    **Tip:** The visual recognition classifier status must be `Ready` to use it.
+> **Note:** The visual recognition classifier status must be `Ready` to use it.
 Check the classifier status in Watson Studio on the Visual Recognition instance overview page.

 ## What to do next